briatte/awesome-network-analysis/README.md

 > For more awesome Python packages, see the [Awesome Python](https://github.com/vinta/awesome-python) and [Awesome Python Books](https://github.com/Junnplus/awesome-python-books) lists.

 1.  [graph-tool](https://graph-tool.skewed.de/) - Python module for network manipulation and analysis, written mostly in C++ for speed.
--   [igraph](http://igraph.org/python/) - A collection of network analysis tools, written mostly in C++ for speed.
 -   [graphviz](https://pypi.python.org/pypi/graphviz) - Python renderer for the DOT graph drawing language.
 -   [linkpred](https://github.com/rafguns/linkpred) - Assess the likelihood of potential links in a future snapshot of a network.
 -   [metaknowledge](http://networkslab.org/metaknowledge/) - Python package to turn bibliometrics data into authorship and citation networks.